Chief Conductor and Artistic Director: Prague Radio Symphony Orchestra

 As one of Germany’s foremost conductors, Alexander Liebreich’s extensive career takes him around the world.
 As a guest conductor he has worked with many prestigious orchestras including the Concertgebouw Orchestra, Orchestre National de Belgique, BBC Symphony Orchestra, Radio Symphony Orchestra Berlin, Munich Philharmonic, Bavarian Radio Symphony Orchestra, Orquestra Sinfônica do Estado de São Paulo, Dresden Philharmonic, St. Petersburg Symphony Orchestra, Orchestre Philharmonique de Luxembourg, Yomiuri Nippon Symphony Orchestra, NHK Symphony Orchestra and Tonhalle Orchestra Zürich.
-Recent and future engagements include debuts with the Japan Philharmonic Orchestra, Oregon Symphony Orchestra, BBC Scottish Symphony Orchestra, Singapore Symphony Orchestra, Orquesta de Valencia, Kyoto Symphony Orchestra, Staatsorchester Stuttgart, Essener Philharmoniker and Mahler Chamber Orchestra.
+Recent and future engagements include debuts with the Japan Philharmonic Orchestra, Oregon Symphony Orchestra, BBC Scottish Symphony Orchestra, Singapore Symphony Orchestra, Taipei Symphony Orchestra, Orquesta de Valencia, Orquesta Sinfónica de Castilla y León and Kyoto Symphony Orchestra.

 He regularly performs with distinguished soloists such as Lisa Batiashvili, Krystian Zimerman, Frank Peter Zimmermann, Gautier Capuçon, Alban Gerhardt, Leila Josefowicz, and Isabelle Faust.

-Alongside his concerts and opera productions, Liebreich has established a reputation for producing innovative projects.
+Alongside his concerts and opera performances, Liebreich has established a reputation for producing innovative projects.
 In 2011 he became the first European Artistic Director of the Tongyeong International Music Festival in South Korea, one of the biggest and most important festivals in Asia.
 With the goal of encouraging intercultural encounters, he implemented the “east-west-residence-programme”, inviting guest artists like Heiner Goebbels, Unsuk Chin, Martin Grubinger, Toshio Hosokawa and Beat Furrer to South Korea.

 In October 2016 the Bavarian Ministry of Education, Culture, Science, and Art announced that Alexander Liebreich is the recipient of the Bavarian Culture Prize Special Award.

 Alexander Liebreich, was born in Regensburg and studied at the Hochschule für Musik und Theater München and the Salzburg Mozarteum and gained much of his early artistic experience with both Michael Gielen and Nikolaus Harnoncourt.
 He was significantly influenced by his mentor Claudio Abbado, who invited him to join and assist productions at Salzburger Osterfestspiele with the Berlin Philharmonic Orchestra and in Bolzano with the Gustav-Mahler-Jugend Orchestra.